1024mb/fdroid_metadata_generator/README.md

 If `-r`/`--repo-dir` is provided only the APK files present in the `/repo` directory will be processed, if there are YML files in the `/metadata` directory that don't have an existing APK file they wont be processed.

+If `-u`/`--unsigned-dir` is provided only the APK files present in the `/unsigned` directory will be processed, APK files in the `repo` directory and YML files in the `metadata` directory that don't match any APK in the `unsigned` directory wont be processed.

-By default only the icons will be downloaded from Play Store, if you want to also get the screenshots `-dls`/`--download-screenshots` must be used, they will be stored in `/repo/<package-id>/en-US/phoneScreenshots` regardless of the language used because that's the locale F-Droid defaults to.
+By default only the icons will be downloaded from the stores, if you want to also get the screenshots `-dls`/`--download-screenshots` must be used, they will be stored in `/repo/<package-id>/en-US/phoneScreenshots` regardless of the language used because that's the locale F-Droid defaults to.